coderofsalvation/coderofsalvation.github.io/_posts/2018-8-09-why-IFTTT-is-still-ahead-of-the-game.md

 # Conclusion

-The trigger-action-paradigm offers a more flexible & eventful future for SaaS, which doesn't bug developers imho.
+The trigger-action-paradigm offers a more flexible & eventful future for SaaS.
+IFTTT demonstrates that limiting webintegrations to an adapter-platform (unlike zapier) don't really get in the way of developers.
 I hope it will become a standard, and will wake up other companies as well.